 - More applications.
 Private colleges are desperate for interested under-represented minority and first generation students.
 Students need the encouragement to find schools that are looking for students with their profiles.
 I recommend students apply to 4 to 8 private colleges.
 Students with low test scores should add some test optional colleges.
 Fair Test lists 850 colleges with test optional possibilities. http://www.fairtest.org/university/optional

 - Essays.
 Kids need to keep writing powerful college and scholarship application essays.
 Remind them, they can use essays more than once.
 They need to push themselves to write specific, empowering essays for private colleges.
 They can keep on revising and adapting for other schools and write powerful supplemental essays targeted to specific colleges.

 - Test scores.
-Students need to send their test scores.
+Students need to send their test scores directly to colleges.
 Make sure they send them as soon as they can.
 Students with free or reduced lunch get to send scores for free to eight colleges.
 If they can’t afford to do this, you can contact a college and see if you can fax the scores to the college for the students.
-Remember, the UCs and Cal States allow scores to be sent only once.
-Cal States: CSU Mentor for SATs and ACT Score Manager for the ACT.

 - Enjoy your holidays.
 Have a college door-decorating contest.
 Please, please help students with any last minute college application questions.
 Perhaps hold an application party during the break.

 Again, you are the best at what you do.
 Your students are so lucky.
 Enjoy this time of year!!!
 Let me know if I can help in any way.